Flying Fish Cove

-Flying Fish Cove (飞鱼湾, Pantai Ikan Terbang) is the capital city and main settlement of Australia's Christmas Island.
-Although it was originally named after British survey-ship Flying-Fish, many maps simply label it "The Settlement".
+Flying Fish Cove (飞鱼湾, Pantai Ikan Terbang) is the capital city and main settlement of Christmas Island.
+Although it was originally named after the British survey-ship Flying-Fish, many maps simply label it "The Settlement".
 It was the first British settlement on the island, established in 1888.

 About a third of the territory's total population of 1,600 lives in Flying Fish Cove, which lies near the north-eastern tip of the island.
 There is a small harbour which serves tourists with yachts.
 It is possible to carry out recreational diving at the settlement's beach.

+The settlement contains 3 villages apart from itself - Drumsite, Silver City and Poon Saan which are commonly listed as separate locations.

+History

+The survey vessel HMS Amethyst attempted to explore the island in 1857, but were unable to find a route on the island and abandoned their attempt.
+Another attempt was made by HMS Flying Fish in January 1887, but failed after facing similar problems.
+The island was named after the Flying Fish and a group of settlers from Cocos (Keeling) Islands founded the first settlement on the island in 1888.
+Phosphate mining was conducted on the island.

 Heritage

 The settlement is listed on the Australian Commonwealth Heritage List, citing the following aspects of significance: